 Timothy Booth, M.D.

 Fellows gain extensive exposure to state-of-the-art techniques in Pediatric Neuroradiology and will come to understand the complexities of team management of these patients.
 The fellow is responsible for planning, monitoring, and interpreting examinations.
-The fellow will be involved in advanced imaging modalities including; MR spectroscopy, DTI, perfusion imaging, as well as pre-surgical motor and language mapping.
+The fellow will be involved in advanced imaging modalities including; MR spectroscopy, DTI, and perfusion imaging, as well as pre-surgical motor and language mapping.

-The department consists of five Neuroradiologists, all with pediatric subspecialty training.
+The Department consists of five Neuroradiologists, all with pediatric subspecialty training.
 Seven Magnetic Resonance units are used within the department, including one 3T.
 The fellow will participate in interventional Neuroradiology procedures and have the opportunity to be involved in therapeutic treatment of vascular lesions of the head and neck.
 A one-month elective is offered to further cultivate the interests of the fellow.

 There is a close working relationship between the Pediatric Neuroradiology department and other clinical departments of the hospital.
 A Pediatric Neuroradiology fellow at UT Southwestern: